Bdeering1/Lucida/docs/testing.md

 - `ParseFen()`
   - start position - the black king is on E8, `CheckBoard()` returns true
   - "8/7p/5k2/5p2/p1p2P2/Pr1pPK2/1P1R3P/8 b - -" - there are no castle permissions, `CheckBoard()` returns true
-  - correctly parses "6k1/8/8/8/3Pp3/8/8/6K1 b - d3 0 1" - there is an enpassent square on D3, `CheckBoard()` returns true
+  - "6k1/8/8/8/3Pp3/8/8/6K1 b - d3 0 1" - there is an enpassent square on D3, `CheckBoard()` returns true

 `CheckBoard()`
-  - for each piece in GameBoard.pList:
   - `GameBoard.pList[]` - for each element (loops through all piece types and uses GameBoard.numPieces) the piece in the corresponding position on the board is of the same type
   - `GameBoard.numPieces[]` - for each element (piece type) there are the same number of each piece type on the board
   - `GameBoard.material[]` - the material count for each side is equal to the actual material count on the board
   - `GameBoard.side` - value is either `COLOURS.WHITE` or `COLOURS.BLACK`
   - `GameBoard.posKey` - same as the value returned from `GeneratePosKey()`
 4. **Board Intelligence**
 - `SqAttacked()` - checks one arbitrary square and logs a board representation showing squares attacked
   - starting position test